 Google Tag Manager

-With the ClickPatrol tag in Google Tag Manager, you can track and classify traffic as Legitimate or Suspicious events directly on your website.
-These events can be used to build custom audiences in platforms like Google Ads or GA4, allowing you to target real users more effectively.
-You can also control which tags or scripts load based on the event type, helping block unnecessary scripts for suspicious traffic.
-Overall, it lets you optimize ad spend, improve data quality, and enhance protection against invalid clicks.
+With the ClickPatrol tag in Google Tag Manager, you can track and classify ad traffic as Legitimate or Suspicious directly on your website.
+These events can be used to build audiences in Google Ads or GA4, control which scripts load based on traffic type, and improve the accuracy of your campaign data.

 - Open Google Tag Manager.